University of Michigan Department of Anesthesiology

 Reservations can be cancelled up to 2 weeks prior to scheduled course date with refund offered, minus $200 processing fee.
 No refund will be offered if cancellation occurs within 2 weeks prior to scheduled course.

-The University of Michigan Medical School is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
-The University of Michigan Medical School designates this live activity for a maximum of 5 AMA PRA Category 1 Credit(s)™.
+The American Society of Anesthesiologists designates this live activity for a maximum 5 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-For additional course information, please contact Dr. Lauryn Rochlen at firstname.lastname@example.org
+For additional course information, please contact Dr. Elizabeth Putnam at firstname.lastname@example.org

 MOCA® and Maintenance of Certification in Anesthesiology® are registered trademarks of The American Board of Anesthesiology, Inc.